AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-dita-search.md

 To prevent AEM Guides from searching the temporary translation folder location, you need to add temporary folder location in the exclude list.

-Perform the following steps to exclude the temporary translation folder from the search:
+Perform the following steps to exclude the temporary translation folder from the search based on the service you are using.

+>[!BEGINTABS]

+>[!Cloud Service]

 >[!NOTE]
 >